Carson3245/doodlebot/README.md

 - Moderation slash commands (`/ban`, `/kick`) with basic validation.
 - Mention-driven conversation flow powered by lightweight local models that keep responding after the initial ping.
+- Reads the recent channel conversation when mentioned so replies stay anchored to the live discussion.
 - Simple cooldown system to avoid command spam.
 - Express dashboard with a REST API and static interface ready to open in Chrome.
 - Pure CSS dashboard styling with no bundled image assets, avoiding binary incompatibility warnings.